AdvancedPhotonSource/cohere/docs/source/config_instr.rst

 config_instr
 ============
 | The "config_instr" file defines parameters related to experiment and instrument used during the experiment, such as detector and diffractometer.
 | The diffractometer and specfile are mandatory parameters for the 34-IDC beamline.
 The other parameters are obtained from the specfile.
-They can be overriden when included in this configuration file.
+They can be overridden when included in this configuration file.

 Parameters
 ==========
 - diffractometer:
-| mandatory, name of diffractometer used in experiment.
+| Mandatory, name of diffractometer used in experiment.
+| Must be defined for the beamline.
 | example:
 ::

     diffractometer = "34idc"

 - specfile:
-| optional (but mandatory for aps_34idc), specfile recorded when the experiment was conducted.
+| Optional (but mandatory for aps_34idc), specfile recorded when the experiment was conducted.
 | example:
 ::